TheresaLui/SelfHelpContent_v2/articles/microsoft.datashare/datashare-refreshpolicy.md

 	articleId="8252960e-852d-405d-a41f-7e8fb70b364a"
 />

-# Why is my data not being sutomatically refreshed?
+# Why is my data not being automatically refreshed?

 If you did not enable refresh policy, and try to enable it in the Sent Shares-> Share-> Setting screen, you not only need to enable the "Scheduled refresh" slider, but also need to click on the "Save" button right under Settings in order to save your changes.